 We have used cash to acquire businesses and technologies and we anticipate that we may continue to do so in the future.
 The nature of these transactions makes it difficult to predict the amount and timing of such cash requirements.
-We may also be required to raise additional financing to complete future acquisitions.
+We may also raise additional financing to complete future acquisitions.

 Additionally, we anticipate making ongoing cash contributions to our subsidiary bank, Green Dot Bank, to maintain its capital, leverage and other financial commitments at or above levels we have agreed to with our regulators.
-For example, in connection with the transition of our card issuing program with GE Capital Retail Bank to Green Dot Bank in February 2014, we contributed approximately \$50 million in capital to Green Dot Bank and we settled our liability associated with overdrawn cardholder account balances Additionally, our investment securities may act as short-term collateral to Green Dot Bank to satisfy any requirements associated with its legal lending limit.
+For example, in connection with the transition of our card issuing program with GE Capital Retail Bank to Green Dot Bank in February 2014, we contributed approximately \$50 million in capital to Green Dot Bank.
+Additionally, our investment securities may act as short-term collateral to Green Dot Bank to satisfy any requirements associated with its legal lending limit.